La Parva

 La Parva is a town and ski resort located about 50 km northeast of the Chilean capital of Santiago.
 It is in the middle ridge of the "3 Valleys" resorts that also includes El Colorado and Valle Nevado.

+It has mechanized equipment for maintenance and repair of the slopes, twelve lifts of which two are for 4 and 3 people, covering a distance of 9673 meters.
+The maximum skiable height is 3630 meters above sea level.